jekkogray/SimplyBLE/README.md

 indicating that the APK(s) generated succesfully for 1 module.

 Click on *locate* and it will direct you to the .apk file.
-To install proceed with the same instructions above.